-We are highly dependent on principal members of our executive team listed under "Management" located in the Final Prospectus, the loss of whose services may adversely impact the achievement of our objectives.
-Additionally, our principal financial and accounting officer is a consultant and we may face conflicts of interest as he allocates his time across various interests.
+We are highly dependent on principal members of our executive team, the loss of whose services may adversely impact the achievement of our objectives.
+Additionally, our principal financial officer is a consultant and we may face conflicts of interest as he allocates his time across various interests.
 While we have entered into employment agreements with each of our other executive officers, any of them could leave our employment at any time, as all of our employees are "at will" employees.
 Recruiting and retaining other qualified employees, consultants and advisors for our business, including scientific and technical personnel, will also be critical to our success.
 There is currently a shortage of skilled executives in our industry, which is likely to continue.
 As a result, competition for skilled personnel is intense and the turnover rate can be high.
 We may not be able to attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for individuals with similar skill sets.
 In addition, failure to succeed in preclinical studies or clinical trials may make it more challenging to recruit and retain qualified personnel.
 The inability to recruit or loss of the services of any executive, key employee, consultant or advisor may impede the progress of our research, development and commercialization objectives.
 Furthermore, many of our employees have become or will soon become vested in a substantial amount of stock or number of stock options.
 Our employees may be more likely to leave us if the shares they own or the shares underlying their vested options have significantly appreciated in value relative to the original purchase prices of the shares or the exercise prices of the options, or if the exercise prices of the options that they hold are significantly below the market price of our common stock.
-Further, our employees' ability to exercise those options and sell their stock
+Further, our employees' ability to exercise those options and sell their stock in the public market may result in an increased turnover rate.

-We are subject to a variety of risks associated with international operations that could materially adversely affect our business,
+$We \ are \ subject \ to \ a \ variety \ of \ risks \ associated \ with \ international \ operations \ that \ could \ materially \ adversely \ affect \ our \ business.$

-We currently conduct research activities through our majority-owned Hong Kong subsidiary, Pangu

-BioPharma Limited, in collaboration with the Hong Kong University of Science and Technology and maintain a representative office for this subsidiary in China.
-Additionally, we are currently conducting our Phase 1b/2 clinical trial of Resolaris in adult patients with FSHD in the European Union, and the supply of Resolaris for our clinical trials is currently produced in India by a third-party manufacturer.
+We currently conduct research activities through our majority-owned Hong Kong subsidiary, Pangu BioPharma Limited, in collaboration with the Hong Kong University of Science and Technology and maintain a representative office for this subsidiary in China.
+Additionally, we are currently conducting our Phase 1b/2 clinical trials of Resolaris in patients with FSHD and LGMD2B in the European Union, and the supply of Resolaris for our clinical trials is currently produced in India by a third-party manufacturer.
 If any of our product candidates are approved for commercialization outside of the United States, we expect to either use our own sales organization or selectively enter into agreements with third parties to market our products on a worldwide basis or in more limited geographical regions.
 We are, and we expect that we will continue to be, subject to a variety of risks related to international operations, including:

-- different regulatory requirements for approval of drugs and biologics in foreign countries; - reduced or uncertain protection for intellectual property; - · unexpected changes in tariffs, trade barriers and regulatory requirements; - · economic weakness, including inflation, or political instability in particular foreign economies and markets; - · compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; and - · foreign currency fluctuations, which could result in reduced revenues, and other obligations incident to doing business in another country.
+- different regulatory requirements for approval of drugs and biologics in foreign countries; - reduced or uncertain protection for intellectual property; - unexpected changes in tariffs, trade barriers and regulatory requirements;

+- · economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration and labor laws for employees living or traveling abroad; and - foreign currency fluctuations, which could result in reduced revenues, and other obligations incident to doing business in another country.